cnu1328/Strivers/DP/Subsequence DP/5_partitions With given difference.md

 1. This problem is similar to the DP-17 but with modified target sum.
 2. As he given difference, such that s1 - s2 = d.
 3. we make s2 = (total - d)/2, so we find total number of ways to make s2 from the given array.
-4. We returnt the answer.
+4. We return the answer.

 ```C++